CiscoDevNet/intersight-powershell/docs/New-IntersightPowerPolicy.md

 ```

 ### -PowerRestoreState
-Sets the Power Restore State of the Server.\n* `AlwaysOff` - Set the Power Restore Mode to Off.\n* `AlwaysOn` - Set the Power Restore Mode to On.\n* `LastState` - Set the Power Restore Mode to LastState.
+Sets the Power Restore State of the Server.
+This field is only supported for Cisco UCS X series servers.\n* `AlwaysOff` - Set the Power Restore Mode to Off.\n* `AlwaysOn` - Set the Power Restore Mode to On.\n* `LastState` - Set the Power Restore Mode to LastState.

 ```yaml
 Type: PowerPolicy.PowerRestoreStateEnum